OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-column.md

 ---
 title: ShColumn
 description: Component representing the column with header and footer
+constructorName: ShColumn
 ---

-The `ShColumn` component is used to organise content of one column in multi-column layout.
+The {{ $doc.constructorName }} component is used to organise content of one column in multi-column layout.
 The column has `header`, that can render `title` and `subTitle` in the header accompanied with an image.
 Beside the main content the column also can have the `footer` content as well.